Instructions for Authors

 All submissions should be sent via EJMSE Manuscript Submission System as a Word file with doc or docx extension.

 Authors should be aware that they are addressing an international audience.
 Articles should present original work and, where appropriate, should acknowledge any significant contribution of others.
 Manuscripts submitted to EJMSE for review should not have been accepted for publication elsewhere.
 As an author, you are required to secure permission if you want to reproduce any figure, table, or extract from the text of another source.
-This applies to direct reproduction as well as "derivative reproduction" (where you have created a new figure or table which derives substantially from a copyrighted source).
+This applies to direct reproduction as well as "derivative reproduction" (where you have created a new figure or table that derives substantially from a copyrighted source).

-The corresponding author should always be willing to participate in the peer review process and obliged to provide retractions or corrections of mistakes.
+The corresponding author should always be willing to participate in the peer review process and be obliged to provide retractions or corrections for mistakes.
 A list of references should be included in the submitted paper.
 Grant/financial support should be stated in the paper if available.
 All authors are expected to contribute significantly to the research.

 Bussieres, E.-L., St-Germain, A., Dube, M., & Richard, M.-C. (2017).
 Efficacite et efficience des programmes de transition a la vie adulte: Une revue systematique [Effectiveness and efficiency of adult transition programs: A systematic review].
 Canadian Psychology/ Psychologie canadienne, 58(1), 354–365. https://doi.org/10.1037/cap0000104

-Amano, N., & Kondo, H. (2000).
+E.g., Amano, N., & Kondo, H. (2000).
 Nihongo no goi tokusei [Lexical characteristics of Japanese language] (Vol. 7).
 Sansei-do.

-Paper template: Author(s) must use this template for their research paper(s).
+Paper templates: Author(s) must use this template for their research paper(s).
 As you can see from the template, the research manuscripts should include the following parts: A full title, a short title to be used as a running head, authors' names, authors' affiliated institution name(s), authors' email addresses, authors' ORCID numbers, authorship contribution statement, abstract, keywords, introduction, literature review, methodology, findings/ results (separately), discussion (separately), conclusion (separately), recommendations (separately), limitations (separately), and references (Click the icon to download and see the template).

-The review manuscripts should include the following parts: A full title, a short title to be used as a running head, authors' names, authors' affiliated institution name(s), authors' email addresses, authors' ORCID numbers, abstract, keywords, authorship contribution statement, introduction, methodology, results (separately), conclusion (separately) and references.
+The review papers should include the following parts: A full title, a short title to be used as a running head, authors' names, authors' affiliated institution name(s), authors' email addresses, authors' ORCID numbers, abstract, keywords, authorship contribution statement, introduction, methodology, results (separately), conclusion (separately) and references.
 Introduction: Provides information about the context, indicates the motivation for the review, defines the focus, and the research question, and explains the text structure.
-Methodology: contains for example information about data sources (e.g. bibliographic databases), search terms and search strategies, selection criteria (inclusion/exclusion of studies), the number of studies screened and the number of studies included, and statistical methods of meta-analysis.
-Results: Main Text of the Review Article.
+Methodology: contains, for example, information about data sources (e.g., bibliographic databases), search terms and search strategies, selection criteria (inclusion/exclusion of studies), the number of studies screened and the number of studies included, and statistical methods of meta-analysis.
+Results: Main text of the review article.
 Reasoning-based information and ideas.
-Conclusion: Discussion of the outcome, and interpretations.
+Conclusion: Discussion of the outcome and interpretations (Click the icon to download and see the template).

-The theoretical manuscripts should include the following parts: A full title, a short title to be used as a running head, authors' names, authors' affiliated institution name(s), authors' email addresses, authors' ORCID numbers, abstract, keywords, authorship contribution statement, introduction, theoretical framework or model (separately), conclusion (separately) and references.
-Introduction: Provides information about the context, indicates the motivation for the review, defines the focus, and the research question, and explains the text structure.
+The theoretical papers should include the following parts: A full title, a short title to be used as a running head, authors' names, authors' affiliated institution name(s), authors' email addresses, authors' ORCID numbers, abstract, keywords, authorship contribution statement, introduction, theoretical framework or model (separately), conclusion (separately) and references.
+Introduction: Provides information about the context, indicates the motivation for the review, defines the focus and the research question, and explains the text structure.
 Theoretical framework or model: Main Text of the theoretical article.
 It should be supported with literature.
 Author(s) may use more than a sub-section.
-Conclusion: Discussion of the outcome, and interpretations.
+Conclusion: Discussion of the outcome and interpretations (Click the icon to download and see the template).

 Tables and captions to illustrations: Tables must be typed out on the same document.
 Tables and figures should be numbered.
 The approximate position of tables and figures should be indicated in the paper.
 Captions should include keys to symbols.